The Core Web Vitals are a set of three website performance metrics that capture how a user experience the performance of your website.

 The CLS should be as low as possible, ideally under 0.1.

-Chrome 88 – which is due for release in January 2021 – adds a new Web Vitals lane to the Performance recording.
+Chrome includes a Web Vitals lane in the Performance recording.
 Click on the Web Vitals checkbox to enable the feature, then click on the Start profiling and reload page button on the left.

 The recording now shows lanes marking the First Contentful Paint and Largest Contentful Paint, as well as each layout shift that occurs.